johnzxlin/jtmsetup/README.md

-# jtmsetup
+#muxsetup
-Script for first time installing termux
+A simple script for first time setup termux